 We account for income taxes under the asset and liability method.
 We recognize deferred tax assets and liabilities for the future tax consequences attributable to (i) differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis, and (ii) operating losses and tax credit carryforwards.
 We measure existing deferred tax assets and liabilities using enacted tax rates expected to apply to taxable income in the years in which we expect to have temporary differences realized or settled.
 We recognize in the provision for income taxes, the effect on deferred tax assets and liabilities of a change in tax rates in the period that includes the enactment date.
-We periodically evaluate deferred tax assets to assess whether it is likely that the deferred tax assets will be realized.
-In determining whether a valuation allowance is required, we consider the timing of deferred tax reversals, current year taxable income, and historical performance.
+We periodically evaluate deferred tax assets to assess whether it is likely that the deferred tax reversals, current year taxable income, and historical performance.
 Valuation allowances are provided against deferred tax assets when it is more-likely-than-not that some portion or all of the deferred tax asset will not be realized.
 Our valuation allowance is related principally to losses incurred in our Canadian operations.
 Future results of operations of the Canadian business will impact valuation allowances in the future.